itzikb-redhat/cluster-api-provider-openstack/orc/docs/new-resource-howto.md

 make generate
 ```

-When the code compiles, enable the controller by starting it from `cmd/manager/main.go`
+When the code compiles, enable the controller by starting it from `cmd/manager/main.go`.
+Add the controller's name to `pkg/controllers/alias.go`.

 ## CRD